ncatlab/nlab-content/pages/6639.md

+> More details on the content of this entry are at _[[Bohr topos]]_.

+***

 There are several approaches using [[topos theory]] to formulate and study foundations of [[quantum mechanics]].
-Some people say "quantum topos theory" what is abit unfortunate as it is not about some quantum analogue of a topos (while such an object may be desired, say in noncommutative geometry), but about using the usual topoi to model quantum mechanics.
+Some people say "quantum topos theory", which is however a bit unfortunate as it is not about some quantum analogue of a topos (while such an object may be desired, say in noncommutative geometry), but about using the usual topoi to model quantum mechanics.

 The main proposal is from [[Chris Isham]] and his school, see [[higher category theory and physics]].